-This guide is divided into sections, following the order of the tabs in the online application.
-This 'getting started' section covers the first two tabs of the online form, which ask for details about you, your business, and your application.
+This guide is divided into sections, following the order of the questions in the application form.
+This 'getting started' section covers the first sections in the form, which ask for details about you, your business, and your application.

 What will we ask?